realpsyence/web/wttb_middleman_test/source/projects/unix.html.markdown

         if=/boot/bzImage.x86_64 | gzip -d -c > /tmp/vmlinux
     # 0x1f8b0800 is the gzip header...

-leave off the trailing / on rsync, have a new folder!
+leave off the trailing / on rsync?
+Have a new folder!

+merge a single file from a git branch to your current one

+    git checkout --patch BRANCH file_to_merge

+want to add a new file from a different branch to the current one? leave off the --patch for savings!

 USE TMUX!
 USE MOSH!!!